Find Affordable College Courses

 100% Women

 Benedictine University comes in at #18 on our list of the most popular colleges offering master's degrees in nutrition.
-The average in-state tuition for full-time undergraduates is $30,773 per year, while in-state graduate students, on average, pay $18,530 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to nutrition majors at Benedictine U. Of these students, 100% were women and 11% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $31,028 per year, while in-state graduate students, on average, pay $19,188 per year.
+During the most recent year for which we have data, 19 people received their master's degree in nutrition from Benedictine U. Of these students, 100% were women and 45% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in nutrition at Benedictine University make a median salary of 53,540.

 #18